uclaioes/baaec-emv/baaec-review/BAAEC Evaluation, Measurement, and Verification (EM&V) - CEC Review Draft.md

 | Participating Customer Benefits | 100% renewable energy & 20% off their otherwise applicable electric rate |
 | Project Location Requirements | In DACs within 5 miles of DAC(s) where subscribing customers reside |

 Figure 25, below, shows the location of the two adjacent BAAEC CS sites located within the city of Pico Rivera.
 A five mile buffer (red) has been plotted around the two sites.
 The intersection of this buffer and the CPA service territory (purple) can generally be regarded as the geography which contains the set of CPA customers that would be considered eligible for enrollment in the CSGT as part of the project - though obviously, in addition to this, other individualized screens would apply.
 As the figure shows, this buffer area intersects with the four census tracts that were originally designated as the BAAEC project’s eligibility area (though this was later significantly expanded).
 While representatives of the CPA indicated that they do specifically associate individual CSGT participant customers with specific generation projects, we do not know who these customers are and how many of them may specifically be located within the BAAEC tracts.
-This is a fundamental limitation of the data available for this analysis and a consequence of the CPA’s customer privacy protection policies.
+This is a fundamental limitation of the data available for this analysis and a consequence of the CPA’s customer privacy protection.

-![][image27]
+![][image27]{: .wide}

 **Figure 25.
 Map illustrating the location of the two BAAEC Community Solar generation sites relative to the location of the project’s original and subsequently expanded focus areas, as well as the boundaries of Clean Power Alliance’s service territory.**